OUR LEARNING COMMUNITY

 The District opened its newest facility in 2015, completing the campus as it accommodates district growth until the year 2021.
 The 150,000 square foot innovative learning facility is now the New Albany Intermediate School housing students in grades 4 through 6 based on a robust Reconfiguration Study

 that the district conducted in the middle fo the 2016-17 school year.
-Grant-funded additions to the campus are the MIT Fabrication Lab opened in the 2014-15 school year, featuring college-level coursework through the College Credit Plus initiative and the Easton-OSU Engineering, Environmental and Energy Land Lab which will be available and ready for students in the fall of 2017.
+Grant-funded additions to the campus are the MIT Fabrication Lab opened in the 2014-15 school year, featuring college-level coursework through the College Credit Plus initiative and the Easton-OSU Engineering, Environmental and Energy Land Lab which was ready for students in the fall of 2017.

 There are more than 4,850 students in the district, served by some 300 faculty and 200 staff members.
 Parent involvement and community support are integral to the success of our nationally recognized, award- winning school district.
 We strive to promote strong connections between the school and community, and – most importantly — establish education as our top priority, today and for the future.